vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 clients, nwaku, go-waku and js-waku for browsers.
 This is our first p2p cross-client testnet for RLN Relay.

-Here's a screenshot of a short demo.
-This shows a user registering in a browser, signaling through JS-Waku.
+Here's a [video](https://www.youtube.com/watch?v=-vVrJWW0fls) that shows a user registering in a browser, signaling through JS-Waku.
 It then gets relayed to a nwaku node, that verifies the proof.
-When more than one message is sent in a given epoch, it detects it as spam and discards it.
+The second [video](https://www.youtube.com/watch?v=Xz5q2ZhkFYs) shows what happens in the spam case. when more than one message is sent in a given epoch, it detects it as spam and discards it.
 Slashing hasn't been implemented fully yet in the client and is a work in progress.